mosaicml/llm-foundry/scripts/inference/benchmarking/README.md

 Typically, the latency is a hard constraint, while throughput can be increased by using more GPUs/alternative hardware setups.
 However, batch size is usually not a constraint, and so it can be chosen (statically or dynamically) depending on the latency/throughput budget.

-A model/or setup whose curve is strictly above another's will be able to achieve higher throughput for a given target latency.
+A model or setup whose curve is strictly above another's will be able to achieve higher throughput for a given target latency.

 To generate these curves, we vary the batch size for a fixed input length (512) and fixed output length (64), and calculate the associated latencies and throughputs.
 The batch sizes swept are 1, 2, 4, 8, 16, 32, 64, unless the GPU ran out of memory, in which case that point is not shown.

-#### TL;DR
+#### Technical Details
 Hardware Setup:
 - 1, 2, 4 x NVIDIA A100 80GB
 - 1, 2, 4 x NVIDIA A100 40GB